corefan/xenko-docs/en/manual/graphics/textures/streaming.md

 |----------------------|------------
 | Streaming            | Enable streaming
 | Update interval | How frequently Xenko updates the streaming.
 Smaller intervals mean the streaming system reacts faster, but use more CPU and cause more memory fluctuations.
 | Max resources per update | The maximum number of textures loaded or unloaded per streaming update.
-Higher numbers reduce pop-in but slow the framerate.
+Higher numbers reduce pop-in but might slow down the framerate.
 | Resource timeout (millis)| How long resources stay loaded after they're no longer used (when the **memory budget** is exceeded)
-| Memory budget (in MB) | When the memory used by streaming exceeds this budget, Xenko removes unused textures.
-You can use this to keep textures loaded when you have memory to spare.
+| Memory budget (in MB) | When the memory used by streaming exceeds this budget, Xenko unloads unused textures.
+You can increase this to keep more textures loaded when you have memory to spare, and vice versa.

 ## Control streaming in code

-### Disable streaming for a single texture:
+### Disable streaming at load time

 ```cs
 var texture = Content.Load<Texture>("myTexture", ContentManagerLoaderSettings.StreamingDisabled);